The Stone Alphabet

 James Ritchie studied at Edinburgh College of Art and has also exhibited widely in Scotland.
 He taught at Napier Polytechnic and the Sculpture Department of Edinburgh College of Art

+The rest follow the frontal vertical plane of the wall).
 A variety of surface textures, colours and types of stone have been used.
-Rust forms play on the square/rectangle / circle motif'.

 Most forms play on the square / rectangle / circle motif.